 "Behavioral health" is a general term that encompasses the promotion of emotional health; the prevention of mental illnesses and substance use disorders; and treatments and services for mental and/or substance use disorders.

 A block grant is a noncompetitive, formula grant mandated by the U.S. Congress.
 Eligible entities must submit an annual application to demonstrate statutory and regulatory compliance in order to receive the formula-based funding.
-SAMHSA is responsible for two block grant programs: the Substance Abuse Prevention and Treatment Block Grant (SABG) and the Community Mental Health Services Block Grant (MHBG).
+SAMHSA is responsible for two block grant programs: the Substance Use Prevention, Treatment, and Recovery Services Block Grant (SUBG) and the Community Mental Health Services Block Grant (MHBG).

 Budget periods usually are 12 months long; however, shorter or longer budget periods may be established for programmatic or administrative reasons.
 The Notice of Award (NoA) will show the total approved budget for the applicable budget period.